lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-greybus.rst

 Greybus
 -------

-TODO

-#TODO: Find a place for the following notes:
+.. todo:: Find a place for the following notes:

 * The device interfaces get exposed to the host via Greybus BRIDGED_PHY protocol